SolidBench/rdf-dataset-fragmenter.js/README.md

 ```

 An exemple of the `component.js` configuration is presented below.
-A probability for the generation of shape information of eachs resource can be defined with `generationProbability`.
+A probability for the generation of shape information of eachs resource can be defined with `generationProbability` in percentage.

 ```json
 {